aimclub/blocksnet/README.rst

 BlocksNet — a library for modeling urban development scenarios (e.g. creating a master plan), supporting the following tools:

-1. The method of generating a layer of urban blocks is the division of the territory into the smallest elements for the analysis of the urban area - blocks.
+1. A method for generating a layer of urban blocks is the division of the territory into the smallest elements for the analysis of the urban area - blocks.
 The method of generating a layer of urban blocks is based on clustering algorithms taking into account additional data on land use.
+2. A method for generating an intermodal city graph based on open-data.
+The intermodal graph includes the information about public transport and pedestrian routes to better analyze city mobility.
-2. The Universal Information City Model is used to further analyze urban areas and to obtain information on the accessibility of urban blocks.
+3. The Universal Information City Model is used to further analyze urban areas and to obtain information on the accessibility of urban blocks.
-   The City Model includes aggregated information on services, intermodal accessibility and urban blocks.
+   The City Model includes aggregated information on services and buildings, intermodal accessibility, service types hierarchy, and urban blocks.
+4. Method for accessing the connectivity of the blocks based on intermodal accessibility.
-3. Methods for assessing urban provision of different types of services with regard to normative requirements and value attitudes of the population.
+5. Methods for assessing urban provision of different types of services with regard to normative requirements and value attitudes of the population.
 The estimation of provisioning is performed by iterative algorithm on graphs, as well as by solving linear optimization problem.
-4. A method for computing the function for evaluating the optimality of master planning projects based on the value attitudes of the population and systems of external limitations.
+6. A method for computing the function for evaluating the optimality of master planning projects based on the value attitudes of the population and systems of external limitations.
 The method is based on solving an optimization problem: it is necessary to find an optimal development to increase the provision.
 The problem is solved with the help of genetic algorithm, user scenarios support is added.
+7. A method for identifying vacant areas based on open-data.

 Main differences from existing solutions: